TykTechnologies/tyk-demo/README.md

 Jenkins is used to provide an automated way of pushing API Definitions and Policies to different Tyk environments.
 It uses the `tyk-sync` CLI tool and a Github repository to achieve this.

 The `docker-compose.yml` has some services prefixed with `e2`.
 These represent a separate Tyk environment, with an independent Gateway, Dashboard, Pump and databases.
-We can use Jenkins to automate the deployment of API Definitions and Policies from the 'normal' environment to the 'separate' environment.
+We can use Jenkins to automate the deployment of API Definitions and Policies from the default environment to the e2 environment.

 ## Setup